Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 A keen observer may notice that none of the above impacts the call-site of a `@PowerAssert` annotated function.
 The Power-Assert transformation is quite invisible to the end user of such a function.
-And since the annotation helps automatically discover supported functions, this means the current configuration for fully-qualified function names is no longer required!
+And since the annotation helps automatically discover supported functions, this means the fully-qualified function name configuration is not required for annotated functions!

 This also means that if an assertion library were to adopt use of `@PowerAssert`, support for providing a diagram of the call-site would be seamless and transparent to the end user.
 All the end user would need to do is apply the